ttomasicc/guitar-tuner/README.md

-# guitar-tuner
+# IoT Guitar Tuner

-IoT device for an automatic guitar tunning.
+You can find the project documentation [here](./Documentation/Guitar%20Tuner%20-%20Overview.pdf).

+For a demo video, click [here](./Documentation/demo.mp4).